America’s Top 100 Female Gymnasts: Icons Who Shaped the Sport

 5. Transition Years (2017–2021)

 The years following Rio tested U.S. gymnastics like never before.
 While the medals kept coming, athletes faced the weight of public scrutiny, internal reform, and the disruption of a global pandemic.
-Yet through it all, a new generation emerged—resilient, talented, and more diverse than ever.
+Yet through it all, a new generation emerged.
 These gymnasts bridged the gap from Rio to Paris, keeping Team USA at the forefront of global competition.

 • Morgan Hurd won the 2017 World all-around and emerged as a resilient fan favorite.

-• Riley McCusker impressed with elegant lines and standout bars.
+• Riley McCusker iimpressed with elegant lines and standout uneven bars work.

 • Grace McCallum contributed to team medals at Worlds and the Olympics.